 2.1.2 Synoptic sampling sites

-Fifteen sites were sampled synoptically from October 2018 to February 2020.
+Fifteen sites were selected for synoptic water sampling and water quality analysis.
+Sampling was conducted from October 2018 to February 2020.
 Figure 3 shows the locations of the synoptically sampled sites as well as the two weather stations.

 Figure 3: Sample sites across the Greater Victoria Water Supply Areas